Community-Based Learning Fundamentals

 Categories: Support and Engagement.

-Please indicate if you need special services, assistance, or appropriate modifications to participate in this event by contacting Accessibility Services by email at firstname.lastname@example.org or by phone at 419-372-8495.
+To our guests with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, email@example.com, 419-372-8495.
 Please notify us prior to the event.